-- 4.2.25 The Panel recommends no changes to these allowances.
+4.2.29 The Panel recommends no changes to these allowances.
 The Chairman of Licensing Panel Hearings should continue to receive an allowance of £84.19 per meeting.
-The Licensing Panel Hearing Members should also continue to receive an allowance of £63.41 per meeting. - 4.2.26 The Panel was further of the view that the Chairman of the Employment Committee should not at this stage receive a Special Responsibility Allowance. - 4.2.27 Finally, the Panel considered whether Vice Chairmen of the Committees should receive a Special Responsibility Allowance and was of the view that the current approach recommended in 2019 should continue and that no dedicated allowances for Vice Chairmen should be recommended.
+The Licensing Panel Hearing Members should also continue to receive an allowance of £63.41 per meeting.

+WE RECOMMEND that the Chairman of Licensing Panel Hearings continue to receive an allowance of £84.19 per meeting and the Licensing Panel Hearing